Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Proposed Scheme

 \section{Proposed Scheme}

-We design an integrated framework that enables time-aligned, multimodal analysis of stablecoins by combining dated market data with issuer disclosures.
-As shown in Fig.~\ref{fig:framework}, the framework is organized into three coordinated modules, each responsible for a distinct stage of the analytical process: \begin{itemize} \item \textbf{Module I – Data Collection.} Aggregates on-chain and off-chain information, including market metrics from \emph{CoinGecko} and issuer disclosures from \emph{Tether} and \emph{Circle}.
+We design an integrated framework that enables time-aligned cross-domain analysis of stablecoins by combining dated circulation records with issuer disclosures.
+As shown in Fig.~\ref{fig:framework}, the framework is organized into three coordinated modules, each responsible for a distinct stage of the analytical process: \begin{itemize} \item \textbf{Module I -- Data Collection.} Aggregates heterogeneous stablecoin information sources, including dated circulation indicators from \emph{CoinGecko} and issuer disclosures from \emph{Tether} and \emph{Circle}.

-\item \textbf{Module II – MCP Unification.} Standardizes access to heterogeneous data sources via the MCP, aligning all data along a common temporal axis for consistent comparison.
+\item \textbf{Module II -- MCP Unification.} Standardizes access to these heterogeneous sources via the MCP, aligning all records along a common temporal axis for consistent comparison.

-\item \textbf{Module III – LLM Analytical Synthesis.} Employs GPT-5 as the analytical core to retrieve, interpret, and reconcile market and issuer data, producing structured cross-modal analyses. \end{itemize}
+\item \textbf{Module III -- LLM Analytical Synthesis.} Employs GPT-5 as the analytical core to retrieve, interpret, and reconcile circulation and disclosure evidence, producing structured cross-domain analyses. \end{itemize}

 This modular design enables systematic and interpretable analyses that connect issuer transparency statements with independent market observations, providing a unified and verifiable view of stablecoin integrity.
-To ensure analytical reliability, all model-generated assessments are subsequently reviewed and validated by human domain experts, guaranteeing the accuracy and interpretability of the outcomes.